sablier-labs/docs/docs/solana/01-sablier-on-solana.md

   support non-transferable Streams on Solana.
 - Instead of the tokens from all of the active streams being stored at a single address, on Solana, they're kept in a dedicated, per-stream ATA ([Associated Token Account](https://www.alchemy.com/overviews/associated-token-account)).
-- Due to how Solana's VM functions, we do not support hooks for `cancel` and `withdraw` instructions.
+- Due to how Solana's VM works, we do not support hooks for the `cancel` and `withdraw` functionalities.

 ### Merkle Instant

-Our Merkle Instant program enables the creation of Merkle Tree-based token airdrop campaigns that allow users to claim their entire allocation, at once, once the campaign starts.
+The Merkle Instant program enables the creation of Merkle Tree-based token airdrop campaigns that allow users to claim their entire allocation at once after the campaign starts.

 #### Key differences from the Ethereum [Airdrops](../concepts/05-merkle-airdrops.mdx) protocols